 100 years have passed since the Halifax Explosion happened and we are asking everyone to take a moment to remember.
-In 2017 there will be many ways to commemorate the occasion, including engaging and thoughtful events.

 Opening on June 15 and running until December 31, 2017, the Maritime Museum of the Atlantic will host two special exhibits in commemoration of the 100th Anniversary of the Halifax Explosion.